HarshaDesu1729/Subscription_Prediction_using_ML/README.md

 # Subscription_Prediction_using_ML
-To predict whether a client for the bank will subscribe to term a deposit using ML Data Set: Kaggle - https://www.kaggle.com/datasets/rouseguy/bankbalanced
+To predict whether a client for the bank will subscribe to term deposit using ML Data Set: Kaggle - https://www.kaggle.com/datasets/rouseguy/bankbalanced

 Machine Learning: